mahmoud-w-elgendy/Introduction-to-Class-based-Program-Design-cs2510/README.md

 - **formatting.xml**: The code formatting configuration used in the course, created in Eclipse and exported for your convenience.
 You can import it into your IDE of choice.

+## Before you run the code
+If you decide to run the code from Intellij, you need to download the library files from the course website [here](https://course.ccs.neu.edu/cs2510sp22/Documentation.html) and put the files `tester.jar` and `javalib.jar` in the `jars` folder.